jamesklausmeyer/SOC-Home-Lab/configs/README.md

 # Configs
 * These are exported configs from devices and services in my network
-* Sensitive data has been scrubbed.
+* Sensitive data has been scrubbed